pulp/pulp_installer/roles/pulp_common/README.md

   (RPM) "packages".
   Defaults to "pip".

+If it is set to "packages", the installer is in *packges mode*, which has the following **limitations**:

+* The packages are only built for CentOS/RHEL 7 and CentOS/RHEL 8.
+* Not all plugins are available from the default repo.
+To determine which plugins are available, follow [this link](https://yum.theforeman.org/pulpcore/), browse to the repo for your Pulp version and distribution, and search for "pulp-".
+* The default repo (from yum.theforeman.org, see `pulp_pkg_repo`) is not tested for every possible pulpcore usage, and is thus not officially supported by the Foreman project.
+* pulp_installer may install/upgrade to an older minor branch of pulpcore.
+  E.g., if pulp_installer is version 3.9.z, it may install Pulp 3.8 instead.
+See `pulp_pkg_repo`.
+* The version of Pulp installed/upgraded to may be changed to the current minor branch during any pulp_installer micro release.
+  E.g., pulp_installer 3.9.0 may install/upgrade to Pulp 3.8, while
+  pulp_installer 3.9.1 may install/upgrade to Pulp 3.9.

-If it is set to "packages", the following variables are used, or behave *differently* from above:
+Furthermore, the following variables are used, or behave *differently* from above:

 * `pulp_install_plugins`: **Required** A nested dictionary of plugins to install & their installation options.
     * *Dictionary Key*: **Required**.
 The plugin name.